Monday's prep highlights: STM's Bowie sets school record

 Watseka’s top four scores were also the field’s four best, with Ball’s effort followed by a 44 from Dylan Harris, a 49 from Jordan Schroeder and a 51 from Zachary Hickman.
 The Timberwolves were keyed by a 52 from Devin Hull and a 57 from Cale Clauss.
 The Cornjerkers received a 66 from Trevor Swartz.

 At Urbana.
-Wade Schacht kicked off his high school career in dominant fashion, with the Champaign Central freshman recording a field-best 70 at Urbana Country Club to earn medalist recognition in the Tiger Kickoff Classic.
+Wade Schacht was dominant in his second career high school tournament, with the Champaign Central freshman recording a field-best 70 at Urbana Country Club to earn medalist recognition in the Tiger Kickoff Classic.
 Schacht’s effort also aided the Maroons in a team triumph, their collective 323 overpowering Charleston’s 336.
 Central’s Justin McCoy took second individually at 75, and Grant Hendershot’s 90 was the Maroons’ next-best score.

 Monticello wound up third in the team chase at 355, with Will Ross’ 84 and Tanner Buehnerkemper’s 85 the top Sage outcomes.